denwarenjii/wantingmachinenet/README.txt

 Copyright © 2023 Christian Miranda.
-All text is licensed CC-BY-NC-SA 4.0
+Some rights reserved.
+All text is licensed CC-BY-NC-SA 4.0.
+All code is licensed GPL v3.0 or compatible unless otherwise stated.